 Panel: Developing a Management System Strategy

 It is becoming increasingly common for organizations to deploy multiple types of content management systems, from traditional content management systems like SharePoint, to Learning Management systems, to Media Management systems.
 Hear how leading organizations developed their management system strategy, how they use their systems independently or as an integrated hybrid model, and what best practices they'd suggest for organizations considering similar investments or integrations.

-Moderator: Michael Newman, VP/GM, Video Content Management, PolycomPresenter: Russell Zack, Managing Director Enterprise, KalturaPresenter: Patty Perkins, Internal Communications Solutions Team Leader, Wells FargoPresenter: Dion Eusepi, CME Mobile Solutions Architect, HP Enterprise Services
+Moderator: Michael Newman, VP/GM, Video Content Management, PolycomPresenter: Russell Zack, General Manager, EMEA, KalturaPresenter: Patty Perkins, Internal Communications Solutions Team Leader, Wells FargoPresenter: Dion Eusepi, CME Mobile Solutions Architect, HP Enterprise Services

 Wednesday October 31, 2012